Victims’ families pushed to get new police reform law passed

 “I don’t like to use the word justice,” he added.
 “The only justice would be bringing the loved ones back and having their loved ones not killed in the first place.”

-Lead photo (updated to correct an error about which police department was involved) Amanda Blanco, stepsister of Erik Salgado, who was shot and killed by state police in Oakland last year, with her sons Jeshua, left, and Major.
+Lead photo: Amanda Blanco, stepsister of Erik Salgado, who was killed by state police in Oakland last year, with her sons Jeshua, left, and Major.
 Contributed photo.

 Oakland North welcomes comments from our readers, but we ask users to keep all discussion civil and on-topic.
 Comments post automatically without review from our staff, but we reserve the right to delete material that is libelous, a personal attack, or spam.
 We request that commenters consistently use the same login name.
 Comments from the same user posted under multiple aliases may be deleted.
 Oakland North assumes no liability for comments posted to the site and no endorsement is implied; commenters are solely responsible for their own content.